d3vsf/georssy/README.md

 tmp = georss_entry.polygon_list
 ```

-## TODO
-georssy is a very young project, so there's a lot of things to do!
-This is a short TO-DO list:
-- add url and file as decoder inputs
-- Python 3
-- Tests

-# How to Contribute
+## How to Contribute
 1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
 2. Fork the repository on GitHub to start making your changes to the master branch (or branch off of it).
 3. Write a test which shows that the bug was fixed or that the feature works as expected.
 4. Send a pull request and ask the maintainer to merge and publish it.

+## TODO
+GeoRSSy is a very young project, so there's a lot of things to do!
+This is a short TO-DO list:
+- accept URL to a remote/local XML as input files
+- GML: add "Coordinate Reference System" attributes implementation (and add new tests)
+- check Python 3 compatibility

 ---
-# WARNING!!! georssy is currently under development!
+# WARNING!!!
+GeoRSSy is currently under development!
 So it's not so stable as you can expect! :)
 ---